rptb1/tammy-norie/plan/unsinkability.rst

   since 1983.
 Also, I'm tired out and have to watch my health.
 So I decided to defer this task to `.schedule.2019-12-12/17`_.

+_`.journal.2019-11-29`

+  I explained some of this plan to my friend Richard Kistruck over breakfast.
+He has some very useful comments:

+  1. Once the boat is insulated the amount of condensation appearing on the remaining cold spots is likely to increase: the hatch, the windows, metal frames, etc.  Perhaps this is another good reason (apart from plan.osmosis-prevention) not to insulate below the
+     waterline: cold surfaces in the bilge will act as a dehumidifier.

+  2. His experience with building an extension suggests that moist air will creep through any joints and gaps in the foam and then moisture will pool against the hull, causing multiple problems: damaging the glue holding he foam to the hull, making osmosis worse, generally making the boat hard to dry.
+This suggests taping over joints.
+[TODO: plan taping over joints]

+  3. Where condensation accumulates above the foam, such as on the windows, it will run down and pool on the upper surface.
+This suggests taping in an S-shape profile against the hull, top edge of the foam, and inner edge of the foam (possibly over the vinyl) so that water is guided over the inside of the vinyl.
+There it can evaporate or be sponged away.
+On top of this, space for a catch tray that can optionally hold soemthing absorbent might be good.

+  Thinking about this later, is this an argument *for* or *against* perforated vinyl headlining?

 A. References
 =============